boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/members.md

 Any application that embeds a Bold BI dashboard and widget needs to authenticate with the Bold BI server.
 This authentication flow requires sending confidential information such as user email, group details, and embed signature to the Bold BI server.
 Therefore, you must implement this authentication flow in your server application and provide the URL for connecting to your server in the Bold BI embed instance.

 This property holds the URL of the embedding application that will implement authorization.
-Learn more about the authorization server [here](/security-configuration/authorize-server/).
+Learn more about the [authorization server](/security-configuration/authorize-server/).

 <br>